Priyankasaggu11929/priyankasaggu11929.github.io/_posts/2020-04-26-Custom-GCP-TypeProviders.md

 This is because, your project doesn't have `deploymentmanager.typeProviders.get` role/permission assigned to your deployment manager service account.

-So, you need to set-up/assign this role or any similar superior role to the deployment manager service account & it should definitely start working for you.
+So, you need to set-up/assign this role or any [similar superior role](https://cloud.google.com/iam/docs/understanding-roles#deployment-manager-roles) to the deployment manager service account & it should definitely start working for you.

 And that's all about it.
-If everything goes well, you will have a successful dataproc cluster deployment having a PRESTO installation on it.
+If everything goes well, you will have a successful dataproc cluster deployment having a PRESTO installation on it, in the end.

+*If you still find hard debugging the issues during the process, this issue[1] covers a really detailed troubleshooting discussion around the use-case.*

+That's all for now.

+Till next time o/

 ### REFERENCES: